 Striking, Richly Engraved Map of the Americas—One of the Last to Feature California as an Island

 Fine, detailed map of the Americas, with California as an island and two richly illustrated cartouches.
 This is one of the last maps to be printed with an insular California.
-This is a variant state, with no printed date.
-It is the first time we have seen such a variant.

 Based on an earlier map (ca. 1730) by Matthaus Seutter, this map depicts the Americas and parts of France, Spain, Portugal, and western Africa at its eastern border.
 In North America, California is depicted as an island, with the supposed Strait of Anian (Fretum Anian) separating it from the fabled Terra Esonis to the north, whose coastline stretches westward from North America.
 To the east of California, the Anian River, depicted in place of the Columbia River, hints at the longed-for existence of a Northwest Passage, together with the Strait of Anian.
 To the north of this river is the Pays de Moozemleck, another conjectural element also seen in maps of America by Seutter’s contemporary, Johann Baptist Homann.